-Switch points are the threshold levels of the differential internal analog signal (V{PROC}) at which the device changes output signal state.
-The value of V{PROC} is directly proportional to the magnetic flux density (B) induced by the target and sensed by the Hall elements.
-As V{PROC} rises through a certain limit, referred to as the operate point (B{OP}), the output state changes from $I{CC(Low)}$ to $I{CC(High)}$.
-As V{PROC} falls below B{OP} to a certain limit, the release point (B{RP}), the output state changes from $I{CC(High)}$ to $I{CC(Low)}$.
+Switch points are the threshold levels of the differential internal analog signal, V{PROC} , at which the device changes output signal state.
+The value of V{PROC} is directly proportional to the magnetic flux density, B, induced by the target and sensed by the Hall elements.
+As V{PROC} rises through a certain limit, referred to as the operate point, B{OP} , the output state changes from high to low.
+As V{PROC} falls below B{OP} to a certain limit, the release point, B{RP} , the output state changes from high to low.

-As shown in Figure 6, threshold levels for the switch points are established as a function of the peak input signal levels.
+As shown in figure 5, threshold levels for the switch points are established as a function of the peak input signal levels.
 The device incorporates an algorithm that continuously monitors the input signal and updates the switching thresholds accordingly with limited inward movement of V{PROC} .
 The switch point for each edge is determined by the detection of the previous two signal edges.
 In this manner, variations are tracked in real time.